QaziShahijahan/Form-Validator/README.md

 # Form-Validator
 📌 Overview: This is a simple Form Validation Website that ensures user inputs meet specific requirements before submission.
 It uses HTML, CSS, and JavaScript to check for valid entries and provides instant feedback.
+In this form validation web app , both simple validations and reg-ex are used.
 🎯 Features:
 ✅ Validates user inputs such as name, email, password, and phone number.
 ✅ Provides error messages for incorrect inputs.